apollo

 Special Advise

-• TRIHEXYPHENIDYL can cause decreased sweating, resulting in a rise in body temperature (hyperthermia).
-This profound side effect is more significant in hot weather, so it is advisable to drink plenty of water, especially in summer.
+• Trihexyphenidyl can cause decreased sweating, leading to an increase in body temperature (hyperthermia).
+This profound side effect is more pronounced in hot weather, so it is advisable to drink plenty of water, especially during the summer.
 However, kidney patients should consult a doctor before consuming any fluid.

-• Take special care with your dental hygiene while using TRIHEXYPHENIDYL (like brushing, and flossing) and have regular dental check-ups.
+• Take special care with your dental hygiene while using Trihexyphenidyl (such as brushing and flossing) and schedule regular dental check-ups.

 Patients Concern